sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 **Represented Variable**: a characteristic of a statistical population (e.g. the country of birth) represented in a specific way (e.g. through the ISO code).
-This artefact is the same as in GSIM.
 A represented variable may take value in (or may be measured by) just one Value Domain.

 **Value Domain**: the domain of allowed values for one or more represented variables.
-This artefact is very similar to the corresponding artefact in GSIM.
 Because of the distinction between Value Domain and its Value Domain Subsets, a Value Domain is the wider set of values that can be of interest for representing a certain aspect of the reality like the time, the geographical area, the economic sector and so on.
-As for the mathematical meaning, a Value Domain is meant to be the representation of a “space of events” with the meaning of the probability theory [14]_.
+As for the mathematical meaning, a Value Domain is meant to be the representation of a “space of events” with the meaning of the probability theory [13]_.
 Therefore, a single Value of a Value Domain is a representation of a single “event” belonging to this space of events.

    **Described Value Domain**: a Value Domain defined by a criterion (e.g. the domain of the positive integers).
-This artefact is the same as in GSIM.

    **Enumerated Value Domain**: a Value Domain defined by enumeration of the allowed values (e.g. domain of ISO codes of the countries).
-This artefact is the same as in GSIM.

    **Code List**: the list of all the Code Items belonging to an enumerated Value Domain, each one representing a single “event” with